bllecentdidiba/cat_bakery_data_analysis/README.md

 # Cat_bakery_data_analysis
 This project analyzes customer, product and order data for a cat bakery to uncover actionable business insights.
-Using PostgreSQL (CTEs, window functions, aggregations) and Excel visualizations, I identified top performing products, segmented customers using RFM analysis and evaluated employee performance.
+Using PostgreSQL (CTEs, window functions, aggregations) and Excel visualizations, I identified top performing products and segmented customers using RFM analysis.

 ## 1. Products